 5.If you are able, answer me!
 Get ready, and take the stand before me!

-6.Behold, I am, as it were, your mouth to God.
-I, too, was nipped out of the clay.
+6.Behold, I am going to be, as it were, your mouth to God.
+I, too, was nipped out of clay.

 7.Behold, my terror will not terrify you, and pressure from me will not be heavy upon you.

-8.You certainly have said in my ears; yea, the sound of your words I have heard,
+8.You have certainly spoken in my ears; yea, the sound of your words I have heard:

-10.Behold, he finds occasions against me be my enemy.
+10.Behold, He finds occasions against me.
+He counts me as His enemy.

-11.He puts my feet in the stock; He keeps watch over my ways.’
+11.He puts my feet in the stocks.
+He keeps watch over my ways.’

 12.Behold, in this, you are not just.
 I will answer you that God is greater than man.